Road Trip Guide Blue Ridge Parkway Best Stops

 In Asheville, we stayed at Country Inn & Suites by Radisson, Asheville Westgate.
 Overall, it was alright, but the ceiling in the shower was peeling, the sink stopper wasn’t working well, and the room smelt of dog big time.
 Since we brought our dog ourselves, I was understanding of the dog smell, but others might not like it.

-Blue Ridge Parkway in Review
+Blue Ridge Parkway Road Trip Wrap-up

 As you can tell, the Blue Ridge Parkway has a lot to offer and will require a few road trips to see everything.
-I plan driving through the Blue Ridge Parkway during every season because it really was beauitful.

 I hope you have an awesome time driving through the beautiful mountain areas of North Carolina as much as I did, and please remember to respect the signage and stay on the trail, and help promote keeping the trails clean by leaving no trash behind.